Blue Emergency Contact Cards

 If a student has a minor accident during school hours, a classmate will escort the student to the nurse’s office for first aid.
 The school nurse will notify you via telephone or letter.
 If a student has an emergency during school hours, the school will contact the parents/guardians and others listed on the child’s Emergency Contact Card.
 Blue emergency contact cards are extremely important.
 They must be up to date at all times with current phone numbers and addresses.
 They also must include any allergies!!

 Young people die from cardiac arrest on school and college campuses every year.
 In fact, according to the Mid America Heart Institute, 5,000-7,000 children and adolescents die from sudden cardiac arrest in the U.S. annually.
 Most of them could probably have been saved with prompt defibrillation.
 The sad reality is that anyone can be a victim — even young and seemingly healthy people.
 For this reason the DOE has made a concerted effort to increase awareness and help schools be prepared to respond immediately with the proper care.
-In accordance with DOE regulations, we have trained a team building members in the use of CPR (cardiopulmonary resuscitation) and a DEFIBULATOR (AED) AED).
+In accordance with DOE regulations, we have trained a team of building members in the use of CPR (cardiopulmonary resuscitation) and a DEFIBULATOR (AED) AED).

 The AED unit is located next to the security desk at the 18th Street entrance (the main entrance).
 In the event of a medical emergency, staff members are instructed to contact the main office or one of the principals’ or assistant principals’ offices if no trained responders are in the vicinity.